.png)

 Overview

 Early-career faculty members (within 7 years of a first faculty position) interested in pursuing an editorial role in scientific publishing will participate in 3 training sessions and be mentored by a journal Associate Editor or Editorial Board Member.
 The training sessions will involve 2 virtual group meetings to review the scientific publishing process and discuss the characteristics of a structured peer review.
-The third training session will be an in-person mentoring session at the annual SNO meeting in 2023 that will involve small breakout groups to discuss mock reviews.
-Following the completion of the 3 sessions, scholars will be paired with an assigned editorial member to conduct real time co-reviews of at least 2 manuscripts with feedback provided by mentors.
-The duration of the program is 1 year.
+The third training session will be an in-person mentoring session at the 2024 SNO meeting in Houston, TX, that will involve small breakout groups to discuss mock reviews.
+Following the completion of the 3 sessions, scholars will work with their assigned editorial mentors to conduct real time co-reviews of at least 2 manuscripts with feedback provided by mentors.

 Educational Goals